zopefoundation/zopetoolkit/source/about/concepts.rst

   Zope concepts and expand on Zope technology.

-* Plone: a CMS based on Zope 2 and the CMF that is a major consumer of Zope Framework technology.
+* Plone: a CMS based on Zope 2 and the CMF that is a major consumer of Zope Toolkit technology.

-* Zope Framework: the collection of Zope Framework core libraries.
+* Zope Toolkit: the collection of Zope Toolkit core libraries.
 Shouldn't include the ZMI and doesn't include a particular way to create a project.

-* Zope Framework release: a set of Zope Framework library versions that have been tested to work together.
-This set receives a collective version number ("Zope Framework 3.5").
+* Zope Toolkit release: a set of Zope Toolkit library versions that have been tested to work together.
+This set receives a collective version number ("Zope Toolkit 3.5").
 A release could simply consist of a list of version numbers.

-* Zope Framework Steering Group: the group responsible for the leading Zope Framework development, ensuring its continued evolution driven by the concerns of the various consumers of the framework (or particular libraries in the framework).
+* Zope Toolkit Steering Group: the group responsible for the leading Zope Toolkit development, ensuring its continued evolution driven by the concerns of the various consumers of the toolkit (or particular libraries in the toolkit).

-* Zope core library: a library within the Zope Framework.
+* Zope core library: a library within the Zope Toolkit.

-* Zope extra library: a library not within the Zope Framework.
-Could be "just not" within the Zope Framework, or "not yet", or "not anymore".
-These libraries are intended to work with the Zope Framework and are maintained by the wider Zope community.
+* Zope extra library: a library not within the Zope Toolkit.
+Could be "just not" within the Zope Toolkit, or "not yet", or "not anymore".
+These libraries are intended to work with the Zope Toolkit and are maintained by the wider Zope community.